nbcin/challenges-jenkins-groovy/README.md

 - Requirements:
 ```
 1. Use groovy to add a test user in Jenkins
-2. For better security, only registered user can login
+2. For better security, use groovy to only allow registered user login
-3. For better security, Jenkins listen on port 18080, instead of 8080
 ```
 - See more: [Scenario-101](./Scenario-101)